spinspire/training-content/README.md

 ## How to write content

-- Create/update modules in *.md files in `src` directory
+- Create/update modules in \*.md files in `src` directory
   - Use VS Code and it's "Markdown All in One" extension
-  - Run the `pnpm start` live server above to see changes in real-time
+  - Run the `pnpm dev` live server above to see changes in real-time
   - You could also use the <kbd>Ctr-Shift-V</kbd> or <kdb>Cmd-Shift-V</kbd> to preview markdown rendering within VS Code
 - Add the `category` field in front-matter
 - If you invent new `category` then don't forget to also add it to `index.md` front-matter `categories` field